decred/dcrdocs/de_docs/advanced/storing-login-details.md

 All command line options can be put in the config file.
-The sample config files in the release package gives additional options or you can run one of the programs with the `-h` option to show the online help listed all the options.
+The sample config files in the release package gives additional options or you can run one of the programs with the `-h` option to show a list and description of all options for the specified application.

+There is also a full list of options for each application which can be found [here](/advanced/storing-login-details.md).